Eurovox: History

 Dream Multimedia produced the incredibly popular Linux-based Dreambox 500 receiver - which became the 'unofficial' new DBOX for Linux enthusiasts to enjoy.
 To ensure maximum market coverage these were available with a variety of tuners allowing the same Dreambox 500 shell to be used in Satellite, Cable and Terrestrial areas.

 The ability to manipulate the code on the Dreambox/DBox2 was hugely popular within the UK cable community as it allowed hackers to produce firmware which could decrypt UK cable channels without subscription.

 The Eurovox product became the fastest selling 'brand' name non-Linux based receiver in the UK as the huge uptake of free or low priced 'Internet Forums' allowed users across the country to share information about the product.

 The Eurovox 2 was initially imported by one individual in the West Midlands.
 However, the questionable legality coupled with the huge potential market were sufficient to make larger organizations interested in re-branding the earlier product.

 In 2005 a rival group headed by Rayyonics Ltd rebranded the product as the Eurovox MAX.
 Using a dedicated sales force and allowing only selected resellers to acquire the product wholesale, the 'MAX' became the best known 'non-Linux cable receiver' in the UK within a year.

 It is believed that over 600,000 units are currently being used in the UK and Ireland.

 Legal Pressure

 While never explicitly stated, it was widely known that the main purpose of the Eurovox to decrypt free channels from the main UK cable providers of that time (namely Telewest, ntl and Cable & Wireless Communications).
 The use of the Eurovox (and similar cable receivers - The Starview/Kryptview/Dreambox/ITGate etc.) and many other units of this type is strictly prohibited by Virgin Media's Terms of Service.

 Following the merger of ntl and Telewest into NTL:Telewest and subsequently Virgin Media, there has been considerable pressure on importers, re-sellers and individuals trading online to stop the distribution of these units.

-The directors of Rayyonics Ltd were Munaf Ahmed Zinga and Yasmin Munaf Zinga.
-In 2008 Police raided the offices of Rayyonics Ltd and stopped trading.
-In 2011, Munaf Ahmed Zinga, the director of Rayyonics Ltd was sentenced to 8 years in prison after being found guilty of conspiracy to defraud Virgin Media for £144 million per year since 2005.